enamourous/tp/docs/UserGuide.md

 Lucas actually paid **\$23.00** because he ordered a Large shirt,
 but Alex accidentally recorded it as **\$21.00**.

-He first finds Lucas with `find lucas` command, then fixes this with:
+He first finds Lucas with `find lucas` command, then lists all his payments with `viewpayment 1` command.
+Lastly, he fixes the payment error with:

 ```
 editpayment 1 p/1 a/23.00